 MY GLAM SQUAD AT WOODSTOCK HAIR SALON AND SPA, MAMA, CINDY & LINDA AREN’T THEY GORGEOUS! – p.s. if you go in to see my gals, say hi from me and Coach!

 Well … Wow … !
 I feel like I am being given tiny delicious, morsels of miracles, to keep me not just going, but to reassure me I am on the right path.
 Maybe you don’t believe in anything beyond this realm?
 Understandable … but do you believe that love changes things?
 Well, something seems to be working to create an awful lot of coincidences.
 I believe it’s love.

-Honestly, I am in awe, and I wonder, am I seeing all these signs because I asked for them, or because I’m looking.
+Honestly, I am in awe, and I wonder, do I see all these signs because I asked for them, or because I’m looking.
 You know what my little turtles, it really doesn’t matter.
 Today, I have hope and strength for the journey.
-Tomorrow … well that’s going to be a new story, with new hurdles.
+Tomorrow … well, that’s going to be a new story, with new hurdles.
 I have confidence that brand new people will be placed on my path to ease my journey.
-Hopefully, I in turn, will be given the opportunity to glam up someone else’s road.
+Hopefully, I, in turn, will be given the opportunity to glam up someone else’s road.
 I mean really, if you can’t make something easier … you can always make it prettier!
-When my sister Carla and I were lazing about, my Mum, (Oma Irene), used to always say, “Girls put some lipstick on, you’ll feel better!”
+When my sister Carla and I were lazing about, my Mum, (Oma Irene), used always to say, “Girls put some lipstick on, you’ll feel better!”